Advanced Maths Lesson Starters

 Two real numbers: The sum of the reciprocals of two real numbers is -1, and the sum of their cubes is 4.
 What are they?
 [Topic(s): Simultaneous Equations]

 Unfinished Game: Share the prize in a fair ratio according to the probability of each player willing.
 [Topic(s): Ratio, Probability]

 Unlucky Seven Eleven: Follow the instructions to multiply a chosen number then explain the result you get.
 [Topic(s): Number, Place Value]

 Vowel Code: How many ways can you create a code for the vowels by assigning to each vowel a different vowel?
 [Topic(s): Codes, Permutations]

 Weather Reports: Which five different integers multiply together to give 12?
 [Topic(s): Prime Factors, Negative numbers]

-What Question?: Write down all the possible questions that could have been asked if this was the diagram provided in a mathematics textbook.
-[Topic(s): Trigonometry]
+What Question?: Write down all the possible questions that could have been asked if this was the Venn diagram provided in a mathematics exam.
+[Topic(s): Probability]

 X Divided by 2Y: Why do different calculators not agree on the order of operations?
 [Topic(s): BIDMAS Substitution Calculator]